M0WA/mfs-kernel-module/README.md

 # kernel-module

-linux kernel module for mfs - experimental, do not use
+linux kernel module for mfs - really, really, really experimental, do only for educational reasons